12 players who did nothing at Man Utd… but shone after leaving

-While he might not have done anything in the last 18 months, he’s a title winner with Leicester.
+While he might not have done anything in the last six seasons, he’s a title winner with Leicester.
 What more can you say?

 This was a player that was recently named man of the match in a Champions League final victory for Real Madrid, and he looked every bit the part.
 But not for very long.

 Di Maria’s one season at United was fairly forgettable in the end, and he never really settled in Manchester.